jakobevangelista/nextauth-clerk-migration/README.md

   );
 }

 ```

 #### React 19+
 You might notice we are using a useRef in order to prevent a second effect ran in strictmode, a common thing react does.
 You can find more information [here](https://github.com/facebook/react/issues/24670), [here](https://github.com/reactjs/react.dev/issues/6123), and [here](https://github.com/reactjs/react.dev/pull/6777).
 The only reason this ever worked is because "refs not mounted/un-mounted in strict mode" was a known bug since 2022, and it is getting fixed in React 19.

-I'm going to have a branch with React a TanStack Query Implementation.
+In the react-query-migrating, there is an implementation using react query.
+And in the server-component-migrating branch, there is an implementation using server components.
 No need for scary useEffects 😅

 #### Wrapper